 Do not tip the can of Clean Dry Air whilst aerosol spraying as liquid may be released contaminating the surface of the fibre.

-Do not use dry lens paper as dry lens paper is extremely abrasive.
+Do not use lens paper dry as dry lens paper is extremely abrasive.

 Do not use Acetone as a cleaning solvent on the fibre optical surfaces.